 God's Transforming Grace Focused on educating individuals and churches about how to end domestic abuse by using Christ’s Perfect Love Design.
 Contact Darla for Domestic Violence introduction class, workshops, retreats, and online classes.

-Living and Loving Fearlessly I help women break through their road block to live and love fearlessly through Christ and achieve their dreams and purpose in God’s grand plan.
+I help women break through their roadblock to live and love fearlessly through Christ and achieve their dreams and purpose in God’s grand plan.
 I help them through the forward process of transformational life coaching.

 DARLA'S BOOK & E-BOOK MAY BE PURCHASED ON AMAZON